 Speed limits exist for a reason.
 At high speeds, auto accidents can be very dangerous.
 Just going 10 to 15 miles over the limit may cause significant damage.
 However, when you are going faster than this, a rollover can happen.
 This can cause life-threatening injuries and total your car.
 If this happens to you, could you file an auto insurance claim?
 Whether or not you can do this depends on many factors.
 Here’s some insight to consider.

-What Happened Matters
+What Happened In the Rollover Matters

 Most of the time, collision insurance is available to protect you if you strike another vehicle.
 If you have this form of car insurance, you are likely to have the protection you need to pay for damage to the car even if you caused it.
 However, most policies have limits.